IPorth/TMLflow/README.md

 condition: either Tumor or Normal, the input is case sensitive
 rep: number of replicate

-Insert required information in the config files.
+Insert required information in the config file:
-- Path to metadata tsv
+- Path to samples.tsv
 - Path to reference, data and output directory
 - Path to target bed file